fioprotocol/fio-devhub/_docs/fio-protocol/multisig.md

 Both the "account" or "owner" permissions will need to be updated.
 The following code updates the "active" permission.

-{% include alert.html type="info" title="Alphabetical Ordering of Accounts"  content="When manually using push_transaction, the updateauth action the actor names must be in alphabetical order inside of the accounts array." %}
+{% include alert.html type="info" title="Alphabetical Ordering of Accounts"  content="When manually calling push_transaction with the updateauth action the actor names must be in alphabetical order inside of the accounts array." %}

 ```